cycle/docs/intro/quick-start.md

 ```

 > Note, in this case ORM can not automatically migrate your database schema.

+Read more about other ways to declare mapping schema in later sections of ORM documentation.

 ## Define Entity
 To create our first entity in `src` folder we will use capabilities provided by `cycle/annotated` package to describe desired schema: